ase34/flyingblocksapi/README.md

   * When teleporting, the updating packet will be sent when the entity tracker triggers.
 (So, the maximum delay is the value of the tracker-update-interval)

   Thus, choose a high tracker-update-interval (5-10) if your movement only relies on velocities, and choose a low one (1-2) if your movement heavily relies on fast location updates.
+* As the technique requires the *Horse* entities, the developer has to check if animal entities won't be instantly killed because of the `spawn-animals` flag set to *false* in the *server.properties* file.

 Credits & Special Thanks
 --------------------------